Family Encyclopedia >> Food

 • Water

-Rinse the seeds with water.
-Place them in the pot and cover with a few inches of cooled boiled water.
-Cover the jar with the cloth, put the elastic around it and leave it overnight in a warm, dark place.
-The next morning, rinse the seeds with cold water without removing them from the pot.
-Let them drain well.
-Put the jar back in the dark.
-Repeat rinsing twice a day until the seed germinates.
-Place the pot on a sunny windowsill that is not in full sun all day.
-Harvest when your sprouts are the desired size.
+Rinse seeds thoroughly.
+Place in the jar and cover with a few inches of cooled, boiled water.
+Secure cheesecloth over the top with the elastic and soak overnight in a warm, dark spot.
+Next morning, rinse with cold water (without removing seeds), drain well, and return to the dark.
+Repeat rinsing twice daily until sprouts emerge.
+Move to a sunny windowsill (not direct sun all day).
+Harvest when they reach your preferred size.